 Dimensions: 6 x 6 x 7 inches

-Specific features: 29 time zones, 4 alarms per day, speed indicator, daylight savings, magnetic resistant
+Specific features: 4 alarms per day, speed indicator, daylight savings, magnetic resistant

 Best use: Any setting